 However, there are many tests on what drives someone to join a fight.
 In accordance to Pakistan, Byman down plays the casual relationship and the question on the biasness of the polls conducted, (Jeff, 2002).
 On a greater scale “many members of the global jihad are related by birth or marriage…sons of jihadists often follow their fathers and widows often avenge their husbands by becoming suicide bombers”

-Audrey Kurth argues that the real issue is that the United States is losing the war of perception a key section in any counterterrorism attack.
+Audrey Kurth (date) argues that the real issue is that the United States is losing the war of perception a key section in any counterterrorism attack.
 Whether drones are resulting in many adversaries than they are eliminating seems to remain inconclusive.
 Even though the evidence in establishing a clear relationship between drone strikes and any recruitment for insurgency, Anderson takes on the allegation comparing collateral damage in military operations.
 He states than in any way force is used then collateral damage is unavoidable.
 Conversely, in case the situation does not allow use of force then civilian death by drones is excessive.

 Using counterterrorism and counterinsurgency in the right format should drive how the use of force is applied.
 This allows proper use of drones and in case anything goes wrong it emphasizes on goals of the mission rather than inanimate objects.